HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 The Planning Commission directed staff to prepare a resolution for

-the Jake vickery text amendment proposal.
+the Jake Vickery text amendment proposal.

-The commission will need to vote on this resolution.
+The Commission will need to vote on this resolution.
 If there is

 discussion please move it onto the regular agenda.